aristanetworks/purescript-backend-optimizer/docs/why-and-how-of-inline-directives.md

 #### Inlining and Inline Directives

-An inliner replaces a function's call site (e.g. stuff on the left-hand-side of the `=`) with its implementation (e.g. stuff on the right-hand-side of the `=`).
+An inliner replaces a function call with its implementation.
 This replacement means the function's body is duplicated and will appear at least twice in the resulting code: once in its original definition and once in the usage site.

 Here's one example using the function `binaryPlus`: